 Toggle the setting of the RD (recursion desired) bit in the query.
-This bit is set by default, which means dig normally sends recursive queries.
-Recursion is automatically disabled when the +nssearch or +trace query options are used.
+This bit is set by default, which means \mathbf{dig} normally sends recursive queries.
+Recursion is automatically disabled when using the +nssearch option, and when using +trace except for an initial recursive query to get the list of root servers.